cashapp/redwood/redwood-layout/README.md

 This artifact includes `Row` and `Column` widget implementations for Android Views, Android Compose UI, and iOS UIKit.

-To being, add the follow entries to your `schema.kt`:
+To begin, add the follow entries to your `schema.kt`:

 ```kotlin
 @Widget(1)